Windows Filtering Platform

 Windows Filtering Platform (WFP) is a set of system services in Windows Vista and later that allows Windows software to process and filter network traffic.
 Microsoft intended WFP for use by firewalls, antimalware software, and parental controls apps.
 Additionally, WFP is used to implement NAT and to store IPSec policy configuration.

 WFP relies on Windows Vista's Next Generation TCP/IP stack.
 It provides features such as integrated communication and per-application processing logic.
-Since Windows 8 and Windows Server 2012, WFP allows filtering at the second layer of TCP/IP suite.
+Since Windows 8 and Windows Server 2012, WFP allows filtering at the MAC layer of the second layer of the TCP/IP suite, increasing control beyond IP-level filtering.
+Since Windows 8 also integrated Hyper-V into the client OS, support was also added for Virtual Switch (vSwitch) Filtering.

 Components

 The filtering platform includes the following components: